DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization: Experiment

-Notably, ADGSyn attains the highest Cohen’s Kappa score (0.72 $\pm$ 0.01), outperforming AttenSyn by 7.46\% (0.67 $\pm$ 0.01) and MR-GNN by 10.77\% (0.65 $\pm$ 0.02).
+Notably, DPASyn attains the highest Cohen's Kappa score (0.72 $\pm$ 0.01), outperforming AttenSyn by 7.46\% (0.67 $\pm$ 0.01) and MR-GNN by 10.77\% (0.65 $\pm$ 0.02).
 This substantial improvement in inter-rater agreement reflects enhanced biological plausibility in synergy predictions, particularly for rare drug-cell line combinations.
-Crucially, these advancements occur without performance degradation in conventional metrics—ADGSyn matches AttenSyn’s AUROC (0.92) and AUPR (0.91) while reducing computational overhead by nearly 70\%.
+Crucially, these advancements occur without performance degradation in conventional metrics—DPASyn matches AttenSyn's AUROC (0.92) and AUPR (0.91) while reducing computational overhead by nearly 70\%.